isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 * The participants understand that domain teams provide data to other teams as data products.
 * The participants understand that data products are first-class citizens in the system architecture, similar to UI and API products.
-* The participants know characteristics of data products: data are discoverable, addressable, trustworthy, self-descriptive, secure, understandable, interoperable, natively accessible, and valuable on its own.
+* The participants know characteristics of data products: data are discoverable, addressable, trustworthy, self-descriptive, secure, understandable, interoperable, natively accessible, and valuable on their own.
 * The participants know the different forms of data products, including datasets, reports, dashboards, ML features or entire ML models.